Checking Your Luggage

 Lesson Overview

 Have you ever lived out of a suitcase?
-In this lesson, students will listen to an audio recording of an airline employee assisting a traveler, giving them a feel for real airport conversations.
-They'll explore different aspects of airports through discussion, learning specific language and phrases used in these settings.
+In this lesson, students will listen to an audio recording of an airline employee assisting a traveler, providing them with a feel for real airport conversations.
+They'll explore various aspects of airports through discussions, learning specific language and phrases commonly used in these settings.
 Aimed at adults and teens, the lesson combines engaging activities with practical learning to help students navigate the language of air travel.
 Additionally, students will complete interactive worksheets from the workbook, enhancing their understanding.
 There's also a review section encompassing vocabulary terms that serves as homework, reinforcing the lesson's key concepts.

 Lesson Objectives